-I-130 Family Petition Resources
+I-130 Family Petitions

-What is an "Immediate Relative" in Immigration Law?
+What is an "Immediate Relative"?

 Different categories of family members are treated differently under U.S. immigration law.
 Usually the most favorable categories are the "immediate relative" categories, which include: